-That an amount up to \$25,000 be available to the executive committee from the endowment to pay the outstanding debts of the JCC, including payments resulting from the breach of office equipment contracts, any amount not used for this purpose to be turned over to the ICEA, Lewin w JCC
+That an amount up to \$25,000 be available to the executive committee from the endowment to pay the outstanding debts of the JCC, including payments resulting from the breach of office equipment contracts, any amount not used for this purpose to be turned over to the JCEA, believed

 That the sum of \$25,000 be made available from the present endowment to the newly elected directors of the JCC for the sole purpose of installing a natural gas heating system in the chapel.
-Any amount not used for this purpose to be turned over to the JCEA
+Any amount not used for this purpose to be turned over to the JCEA.

-That a new Board be elected, consisting of three Wmembers from each Bangor synagogue; the newly elected board to be authorized to adopt new by-laws, which shall include a change from a membership based organization to a self-perpetuating Board
+That a new Board be elected, consisting of three members from each Bangor synagogue; the newly elected board to be authorized to adopt new by-laws, which shall include a change from a membership based organization to a self-perpetuating Board.

-That any art works deemed appropriate, including two paintings by Waldo Peirce. be placed on loan by the JCC to the (University of Maine Art Gallery in Bangor)(Bangor Public Library), upon such terms and conditions approved by the Board.
-Such terms shall include a requirement that there be a notation on or about each item that the item is on loan from the Bangor Jewish Community
+That any art works deemed appropriate, including two paintings by Waldo Peirce. be placed on loan by the JCC to the (rUniversity of Maine Art Gallery in Bases) (Bangor Public Library), upon such terms and conditions approved by the Board.
+Such terms shall include a requirement that there be a notation on or about each item that the item is on loan from the Bangor Jewish Community ith boe or ally ed all ane y seems of approx